MINSAP provides an update on the situation of hepatitis A and other diseases before the end of the year

-Dengue, which has seen a slight decline, is still present in 13 provinces.
-Despite the low incidence of severe cases, Durán emphasized the importance of staying vigilant and seeking medical attention if symptoms such as fever or discomfort arise.
+Dengue, which has decreased slightly, is still present in 13 provinces.
+Despite the low incidence of severe cases, Durán urged not to let one's guard down and to see a doctor if experiencing symptoms such as fever or discomfort.

-In December, the Ministry of Public Health (MINSAP) confirmed an increase in cases of Hepatitis A in the country.
+In December, the Ministry of Public Health (MINSAP) confirmed an increase in cases of hepatitis A in the country.

 To prevent it, it is recommended to consume uncontaminated foods, wash vegetables thoroughly, and drink boiled or chlorinated water.